-Identity Documents, Entry and Transit of Seafarers
+Identity Documents, Entry and Transit of Crew Members

-1. For the facilitation of international maritime transport services, a Party shall recognise valid identification documents of seafarers and crew duly issued by the competent authorities of another Party.
+1. For the facilitation of international maritime transport services, each Party shall recognise the valid identification documents of seafarers and crew duly issued by the competent authorities of another Party.

 These documents are: